felipethome/react-inline-transition-group/README.md

 Property name | Description
 ------------ | -------------
-baseStyle | Style that will be applied to all children in all transition phases appearStyle | Style that will be merged into baseStyle to make the appear transition enterStyle | Style that will be merged into baseStyle to make the enter transition
+component | The component that will wrap all the children.
+Default: div baseStyle | Style that will be applied to all children in all transition phases appearStyle | Style that will be merged into baseStyle to make the appear transition enterStyle | Style that will be merged into baseStyle to make the enter transition